 Ecwid Facebook Shopping Cart

-In addition, Ecwid allows you to mirror your Facebook shopping cart with other Ecwid carts you already have on other websites, and vice versa, making the whole set up extremely quick and easy.
-It also comes with a cart management page, which allows you to view and manage all of you various Ecwid carts at once.
+In addition, Ecwid allows you to mirror your Facebook shopping cart with Ecwid carts you already have on other websites, and vice versa, making the whole set up extremely quick and easy.
+It also comes with a cart management page, which allows you to view and manage all of your various Ecwid carts at once.

 BigCommerce Facebook Shopping Cart

 BigCommerce’s Facebook shopping cart application “makes your BigCommerce store’s catalog available on your Facebook business page so users can easily discover and share your products.”

 If you’re a US merchant, your customers can use Facebook checkout so they can complete the purchase without leaving the platform.